coredns/coredns.io/content/blog/coredns-001.md

   address.
 * A *whoami* [plugin](https://github.com/coredns/coredns/tree/master/plugin/whoami) reports
   back your address and port.
-* All other middlewares are reworked to fit in the new plugin framework from Caddy version 0.9 (and up).
+* All other plugins are reworked to fit in the new plugin framework from Caddy version 0.9 (and up).

 The *whoami* plugin is also used when CoreDNS starts up and can't find a Corefile.